 - Inhale, then again release jaw and shoulders while holding breath, then exhale on a "sss".
 Hiss for as long as you can.
 This builds stamina and support.

-Humming / singing
+Then: humming / singing exercises

 For all sung exercises, ladies start on middle C (C4), gentlemen, one octave lower.
 These notes are referred to as simply "C" below.